Query Log

 # Export Query Logs

-On the export logs page, you can choose the start and end date of the query logs that you wish to export as well as the export file format (JSON or CSV).
+On the export logs page, a user can choose the start and end date of the query logs that one wishes to export as well as the export file format (JSON or CSV).

 # Data Format